123noob1/gwu-bootcamp-proj-4/README.md

 Overview

 This project involves a comprehensive analysis of electricity production in the United States.
-We aim to project electricity production (in megawatts) based on the use of various fuels source using the Vector Auto Regression Model, a multi variate time series machine learning model.
+We aim to project electricity production (in megawatts) based on the use of various fuels source using the Vector Auto Regression Moving Average Exogenus, a multi variate time series machine learning model.
 Our findings will be visualized in a series of Tableau charts.

 Methodology
 1. Data Collection: We gathered data using various queries on the U.S Energy Information Administration API.
 We created a database using SQLite to store these queries